uber-research/sbnet/README.md

 To build a release version of the library, run

-`cd sbnet_ops && make`
+`cd sbnets_tensorflow/sbnet_ops && make`

 To run tests:

-`cd sbnet_ops && make test`
+`cd sbnets_tensorflow/sbnet_ops && make test`

-The library will be built in sbnet_ops/build/libsbnet.so and symlinked to sbnet_ops/libsbnet.so.
+The library will be built in sbnets_tensorflow/sbnet_ops/build/libsbnet.so and symlinked to sbnets_tensorflow/sbnet_ops/libsbnet.so.
 To import the library into your TensorFlow Python code use the following command:

 ```